bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It would work on the vertical axis.

 5. Explain why git is valuable to a team of developers.

+Git allows projects to create different versions of it with its branching capabilities.
+Team can collaborate by being able to merge its branches together.
+Git also allows to keep track of every change that is made on a project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.